Program in Urban Studies

 The Program in Urban Studies is open to all undergraduate students, regardless of discipline.
 Students apply for admission by filling out the application on the Urban Studies website and arranging an interview with the director of the program.
 Students are accepted into the program on the basis of interest and a coherent academic plan.
 Students are asked to propose a tentative course of study in their application.

 As soon as possible after applying for admission to the program, students should meet with the program director or with an Urban Studies faculty advisor to establish an approved course of study.
 Every student is encouraged to take one or both of the program's core courses, URB 200 and/or URB 201, as soon as possible, although it can be taken at any time.
-URB 200 is offered in the fall and URB 201 is offered during the spring term each year.
+URB 200 is typically offered in the fall and URB 201 is offered during the spring term each year.
+In Fall 2015, however, URB 300 will replace URB 200.
 Please refer to the Registrar's Course Offerings website for the detailed course descriptions of the fall course (offered by Professor Douglas Massey), and the spring course (offered by Professor Christine Boyer).

 While urban studies students' senior theses are written in their home departments, their work must contain an urban component, approved by the program director.
 A faculty member from the student's home department serves as the primary advisor and first reader.
 Students' urban studies advisors provide additional consultation and layer of expertise as they write their thesis and think about potentially urban-related careers.
 The thesis title and abstract must be sent to the program director for final approval.
 The program provides additional support for independent student research through offering methods workshops, and through a May thesis colloquium.